-You must be of good moral character, and at least 18 years old. (high school diploma, GED or a United States citizen is not required);
+You must be of good moral character, and at least 18 years old. (high school diploma, GED or a US citizenship is not required);

 1. Missouri requires a 48 hour Pre-exam course be taken before you can sit for the salesperson’s test;

 2. Pass both the national and Missouri state portions of a test given by PSI testing center. https://candidate.psiexams.com/#